 All criminal activity, suspicious activity, and other emergencies on campus should be reported directly to the Department of Campus Safety by any student, staff member or guest of the Judson University community.
-Please dial extension 9999 for all emergency or service calls from a campus phone, 24 hours a day.
-You can also reach the Department of Campus Safety at 847-622-9999 from an outside line.
+Please dial 847-875-4392 to reach an on-duty Campus Safety Officer 24 hours a day.
 Campus Safety Officers will meet you anywhere on campus to investigate and inquire about any of these events.
-Please call extension 9999 (847-628-9999 from an outside line).